December 20, 2021

 Cancer has spread to distant portions of the abdominal wall tissue and has spread to the peritoneum.

-Colon cancers of stage 0 have not migrated beyond the colon's inner lining, so surgery to remove the cancer is generally the only option.
+Colon cancers of stage 0 have not migrated beyond the colon's inner lining, so surgery to remove the tumor is generally the only option.
 If a lesion is too large to be removed by local excision, a partial colectomy (removing a portion of the colon) may be recommended by the cancer providers.

 The typical treatment for this stage is a surgical procedure to remove the piece of the colon with cancer and adjacent lymph nodes, preceded by topical chemo.
 For certain severe colon cancers that cannot be eliminated by surgery, neoadjuvant chemotherapy combined with radiation may be used to remove cancer surgically later.
 For someone who is not healthy enough yet for surgery, radiation therapy and/or chemotherapy could be an option.